matrix-org/matrix-spec-proposals/specification/index.rst

    ``r1.0.0`` may need changes to work with a server which supports (only) ``r2.0.0``.
- * A change to ``Y`` represents a change which is backwards-compatible for existing clients, but not necessarily exisitng servers: a client implemented against ``r1.1.0`` will work without changes against a server which supports ``r1.2.0``; but a client which requires ``r1.2.0`` may not work correctly with a server which implements only ``r1.1.0``.
+ * A change to ``Y`` represents a change which is backwards-compatible for existing clients, but not necessarily existing servers: a client implemented against ``r1.1.0`` will work without changes against a server which supports ``r1.2.0``; but a client which requires ``r1.2.0`` may not work correctly with a server which implements only ``r1.1.0``.